Cloud County Community College

-Cloud County Community College is a public community college with campuses in Concordia, Kansas and Junction City, Kansas in United States.
+Cloud County Community College is a public community college with campuses in Concordia and Junction City, Kansas.

 Concordia campus

 Cloud County Community College was founded in Concordia in 1965 and began classes in the Concordia Junior-Senior High School.
 The college moved to its present site in 1968.
 The architecture of the main campus is that of "pods" which are designed to evoke the rolling hills of the area.
 The athletic teams are known as the Thunderbirds (men) and Lady Thunderbirds (women).
 CCCC was the 2001 NJCAA national champion in women's basketball, 2010 Men's Soccer, 2019 Men's Outdoor Track and Field, and 2019 Men's Cross Country.
 Housing is provided by 13 campus apartments located in "T-Bird Village" across the street from the main campus building, "Thunder Heights" located just west of the main building, and "Hillside Apartments", which is located a mile away from the main campus.
 CCCC is home to the first Wind Energy Technology program in Kansas and uses both wind and geo-thermal energy to operate portions of the campus electrical system.